Orthochromatic vs Panchromatic film – A Photo Comparison

 Orthochromatic film is simply made with silver halide crystals, which are naturally blue-sensitive.
 First produced in 1873, early film photos and movies used orthochromatic film, which is the reason why skies in early photographs are almost always white: being blue, they overexposed easily.
-Orthochromatic film couldn’t see a red light, so anything red would turn black.
+The orthochromatic film couldn’t see a red light, so anything red would turn black.

 As technology and chemistry evolved, Panchromatic film was introduced around 1906 a was created with sensitizing dyes to extend the silver halide crystal sensitivity into the green and red portions of the spectrum.
 Panchromatic, meaning wide color, is now the popularly used film, capturing a wider spectrum of light, rending B&W tones close to what we see in everyday life.